Global Precision Agriculture Systems Market Research Report 2020-2026

 Precision Agriculture (PA) is a farming management concept based upon observing, measuring and responding to agriculture.
 It was born in early 1990s for introduction of GPS guidance for tractors.
 Now it is a dynamic industry that mentioned lots of technologies, such as ecological based principles, plant genetics, technological advances in planting and application equipment and plant and soil sensors, and knowledge to vary management, to improve system efficiency, resilience, and adaptability.

-This report contains market size and forecasts of Precision Agriculture Systems in Indonesia, including the following market information:
+This report contains market size and forecasts of Precision Agriculture Systems in Thailand, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Precision Agriculture Systems manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Precision Agriculture Systems production and consumption in Indonesia
+This report also analyses and evaluates the COVID-19 impact on Precision Agriculture Systems production and consumption in Thailand

 Total Market by Segment: